origo-map/origo-documentation/content/layers.md

 ---|---
 `name` | the name of the attribute.
 The value of the attribute will be shown.
 Optional.
 `title` | static label for the attribute.
 Optional.
-`url` | attribute containing an url.
+`url` | absolute url ('//example.com/nonsense.html') or attribute containing an url.
 Creates a link automatically and can be combined with name as value.
 Optional.
 `urlPrefix` | a general prefix to be used together with url or img.
 Optional.
 `urlSuffix` | a general suffix to be used together with url or img.
 Optional.
 `target` | used along with url to open link in an iframe in a modal window.
 Can be set to modal for normal size or modal-full.
 Optional.